How to Set Up a ‘Request for Price’ Catalog in WooCommerce

 }

-5. Upload both files you just edited into the woocommerce/emails/plain folder within your theme directory
+5. Upload the modified files back to the woocommerce/emails/plain directory within your theme folder

-By default, WooCommerce will introduce your emails by the following: "Your order has been received and is now being processed.
-Your order details are shown below for your reference".
+The default introduction in WooCommerce emails states: “Your order has been received and is now being processed.
+Your order details are shown below for your reference.”
+If you wish to change this:

-3. upload the file you just edited into the woocommerce/emails folder within your theme directory
+3. Upload the revised file to the woocommerce/emails folder within your theme directory

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail